nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Example:

-You have a student named Betsy Crowe with index number 7.
-For Betsy Crowe, 4 lessons have passed since she last paid her lesson fees hence the current outstanding fees is $140.
+Suppose you have a student named Betsy Crowe with index number 7.
+For Betsy Crowe, 4 lessons have passed since she last paid her lesson fees, hence the current outstanding fees is $140.
-You have just received payment from Betsy for her lessons, and you would like to record the amount paid.
+You have just received payment recently from Betsy for her lessons, and you would like to record the amount paid.

+Let's take a look at how you can record the payment for Betsy Crowe's lesson in TAB!

 1. Type the command `paid 7 1 amt/140` into the command box.
 2. Press <kbd>Enter</kbd> – You should see the outstanding fees of the lesson being deducted by the paid amount accordingly!
 Her updated fees is now $0.